dotunwrap/unwrap-web/README.md

 ### Development Environment

-To build the development containers, run:
+To build the development containers with live file synchronization, run:

 ```sh
 just dev